Data protection rules

 - Affected users see values replaced with a string of one repeated character.
 Applies to data assets with relational data.

 - Affected users see data replaced with similar values and in the same format.
 Applies to data assets with relational data.

 - Affected users see data replaced with a hashed value.
 Applies to data assets with relational data.

 - Affected users see a subset of rows in the data set.
 Applies to data assets with relational data.

 For example, you can create a data protection rule to deny access to data in data assets that contain confidential information for all users except Joe Blue.
 The definition of that rule consists of a criteria with two conditions and an action:

 Rewritten as a sentence, the rule definition is:

-For relational data assets, you can also create rules to mask data in asset columns, based on the classification or other attributes of the column.
+For relational data assets, you can also create rules to mask data in asset columns, based on the assigned governance artifacts or other properties of the column.
 For example, you can define a rule to mask email addresses so that users can view the all the data in an asset except the data values for email addresses, which are replaced with generated values.